miroslav-tashonov/toncli-contest/Tasks.md

 The participant can send solutions and receive the result after short evaluation delay any number of times, but not more than 5 times per hour.
 The best submitted solution (with highest total score over all 5 tasks) will be used to determine final rank.
 The organizers of the competition reserve the right to publish participants solutions with usernames (decided by participants themselves) after the contest.

-Solution should only contain 5 files: 1.func, 2.func, 3.func, 4.func and 5.func.
+Solution should only contain 5 files: 1.fc, 2.fc, 3.fc, 4.fc and 5.fc.

-In the same directory with contestant solutions stdlib.fc (from [ton-blochcain repository](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc)) and `typehelpers.func` (see below all tasks) will be presented.
-Contestants are welcome to `include` those files (note that functions declared in solution should not overwrite those in stdlib and typehelpers.func)
+In the same directory with contestant solutions stdlib.fc (from [ton-blochcain repository](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc)) and `typehelpers.fc` (see below all tasks) will be presented.
+Contestants are welcome to `include` those files (note that functions declared in solution should not overwrite those in stdlib and typehelpers.fc)

 Gas-usage will not affect the ranking.
 Signatures of all functions described in the task conditions should not be changed.